TelkomIndonesia/s3-reverse-proxy/README.md

 AWS S3 backend by rewriting the Host header and re-signing the original request.

 Possible use cases and scenarios include:

 * Auditing & logging of S3 access from your local network or specific clients
 * Redirecting S3 buckets to a different AWS Region
 * AWS DirectConnect, to run a reverse-proxy from your local network
+* Transforming addressing style, e.g. when then client use path-style but the upstream server only support virtual-hosted style

 AWS uses its [Signature
 v4]((https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)) to